openxla/community/rfcs/20230510-common-benchmark-suite.md

-For other exported model formats (e.g. Linalg MLIR from [torch-mlir](https://github.com/llvm/torch-mlir/tree/main)), compiler projects should import from the source model implementation and cache by themselves.
+For other exported model formats (e.g. Linalg MLIR from [torch-mlir](https://github.com/llvm/torch-mlir/tree/main)), compiler projects should import from the source model and cache by themselves.

 #### Example of Common Benchmark Definitions and Using with Compilers